The Renault Arkana has received a $1000 price increase across the range for 2023, though it’s otherwise unchanged.

 - Reversing camera

 - Front, front-side and curtain airbags

 Moving to the Intens adds rear cross-traffic alert.

 The Arkana is backed by a five-year, unlimited-kilometre warranty.

 Maintenance is required every 12 months or 30,000km, and there’s capped-price servicing for five years.

-Four of its first five services prices at $399, and one priced at $789, under the Renault capped-price program.
+Four of its first five services are priced at $399, and one is priced at $789.

 The base Arkana Zen has:

 - 17-inch two-tone wheels